mattdanielbrown/alternative-internet/README.md

 * [STEED](http://g10code.com/steed.html) is a protocol for opportunistic email encryption, featuring automatic key generation and distribution.
 * [Tox](https://tox.chat)  The goal of this project is to create a configuration free p2p skype replacement.
 * [Xeres](https://xeres.io) is a decentralized and secure application designed for communication and sharing.
 Use chatrooms, send private messages to friends, participate in forums, share and download files anonymously.
+* [Dash Chat](https://darksoil.studio/dashchat) is a secure chat app that works on regular internet like signal, and during internet shutdowns on local networks, and, can bridge between the two.
+It's p2p, end to end encrypted, and built with and for people who suffer from internet shutdowns around the world.
 ## Networking

 * [Freifunk](http://en.freifunk.net) is a non-commercial initiative for free decentralised wireless mesh networks.
 Technically Freifunk firmwares are based on [OpenWRT](http://www.openwrt.net) and OLSR or B.A.T.M.A.N.